• Skip to primary navigation

 Notes

-* PRESSING TOFU: wrap a block of tofu in a dish towel and place it on a rimmed plate.
+2. Pressing Tofu: Wrap a block of tofu in a dish towel and place it on a rimmed plate.
 Add a cast iron skillet on top (or something equally heavy) and let it drain for 20-30 minutes.
 Pat dry to remove excess moisture on the surface.
+You can also use a Tofu Press to make it even easier (* Prep time doesn't include pressing the tofu).

 Nutrition